-Long-term debt at June 30, 2018 consisted of amounts due under capital leases and compensated absences payable as further discussed in Note 1.
+Long-term debt at June 30, 2019 consisted of compensated absences payable as further discussed in Note 1.

 In October of 2004, the Board entered into a 10-year energy management plan to provide air conditioning to three elementary schools.
 Additionally, the plan upgraded water and lighting fixtures.
-During the fiscal year ended June 30, 2018, no new capital leases were entered into by the Board.
+During the fiscal year ended June 30, 2019, no new capital leases were entered into by the Board.